 Texas Roadhouse bread rolls are one of the most sought out copycat recipes.
 Well my friends, search no more.
-A best Texas Roadhouse Copycat Bread Rolls recipe is here and just in time for Easter!
+Our best Texas Roadhouse Copycat Bread Rolls recipe is here and just in time for Easter!

 An admitted carbivore, I can identify a restaurant by the bread that they serve.
 From the moment we sit at the table I anxiously await the bread treasure that will be delivered while we look over our menu.
 Truth be told, I don't need to order from the menu I would be perfectly happy sitting at this table and drinking lemon water and devouring your scrumptious bread and incredible butter.
 Just make sure the waitress keeps refilling that bread basket.

 But, we order anyway.
 Generally I will take a few bites and take the rest of dinner to go.
 Texas Roadhouse is such a place.
 I look forward to devouring these fabulous tender sweet rolls slathered in butter that are perfect enough to be a meal in itself.
 Don't take my word for it.
 Whip up a batch and try them tonight.

 With love from our Kitchen Table to yours.
 XOXO